 Whitewater rafting on the Cache la Poudre River, Colorado’s only designated “Wild & Scenic” River, is one of the most exhilarating experiences to be had in a lifetime.
 The Poudre (Pooh-Der), as the locals affectionately call it, runs right through the heart of Fort Collins, making the “Choice City” a river runner’s paradise.
-The rafting season has officially began, so here’s your chance to plan your rafting trip today.
+The rafting season officially begins mid-May so here’s your chance to plan your rafting trip today.

 Although, at times, whitewater rafting can look intimidating, it is actually an adventure that can be experienced by persons of all ages.
 With that in mind, the most important thing to do is make sure you have an idea of what to expect by preparing yourself for the ride down the river.
 That’s where we can help.

 Here is your first timer’s guide to whitewater rafting in Fort Collins…

 Whitewater rapids are based on a scale from I-VI, with class I being the easiest and class VI being extreme.
 Most outfitters in Fort Collins offer rafting trips ranging from class II-IV.
 If you’re a beginner, you are going to want to stick to the class II and III rapids.
 If you’re a little more experienced and looking for a thrill, you will want to give the class IV rapids a go.